The Timeline pane is where you devote most of your time to building HTML5 animation. Thus, it’s a must to master the timeline.

 - Click the timeline ruler at the time where you want to move the Playhead.
 That way, the Playhead will immediately jump to that location.

-- Change the time value in the time control, aka the current time indicator.
+- Change the time value in the time control (also the current time indicator).
 Just click on the time control to make it editable, then scroll the mouse wheel or enter a new value.

-- Use the Playback buttons or shortcuts to preview your animation.
-More specifically, click the Play/Stop button or press SPACE BAR to start or stop animation in real time.
-Click the Go to Start button or press HOME to jump to the start of the Timeline.
-And click the Go to End button or press END to jump to the end of the animation.
-Also, click the Loop Playback button to play the animation in a loop.
+- Use shortcuts or the Playback buttons.
+Press SPACE BAR or click Play/Stop or to start or stop animation in real time.
+Press HOME or click Go to Start to jump to the start of the timeline.
+And press END or click Go to End to jump to the end of the animation.
+Also, click Loop Playback to play the animation in a loop.

 Additionally, to aid you in navigating, the Timeline pane comes equipped with two useful controls: snapping and zooming.
 The following parts discuss each of them in turn.

-Dragging the Playhead along the Timeline, you may notice some snapping actions.
-For example, the Playhead jumps to a keyframe, a trigger, or a particular tick mark on the timeline ruler.
+Dragging the Playhead along the timeline, you may notice some snapping actions.
+For example, the Playhead jumps to keyframes, triggers, or particular tick marks on the timeline ruler.

-Timeline snapping lets you move the Playhead and timeline items, i.e. keyframes, labels, triggers as you wish.
+Timeline snapping lets you move the Playhead and timeline items such as keyframes, labels, and triggers as you wish.
 It helps out not only when you add keyframes or timeline triggers but also when you edit and fine-tune HTML5 animation.
-With snapping on, you can easily line up keyframes and animation segments in the Timeline.
+Timeline snapping lets you easily line up keyframes and animation segments on the timeline.